opnfv/vswitchperf/docs/testing/user/configguide/installation.rst

 system and python packages.
 These need to be installed for the test suite to function.

+Updated kernel and certain development packages are required by DPDK, OVS (especially Vanilla OVS) and QEMU.
+It is necessary to check if the versions of these packages are not being **held-back** and if the DNF/APT/YUM configuration does not prevent their modification, by enforcing settings such as **"exclude-kernel"**.

 Installation of required packages, preparation of Python 3 virtual environment and compilation of OVS, DPDK and QEMU is performed by script **systems/build_base_machine.sh**.
-It should be executed under user account, which will be used for vsperf execution.
+It should be executed under the user account, which will be used for vsperf execution.

-**NOTE:** Password-less sudo access must be configured for given user account before script is executed.
+**NOTE:** Password-less sudo access must be configured for given user account before the script is executed.

 .. code:: bash